The Grommet

-Since 2008, The Grommet has launched more than 2,800 innovative products, including products from Fitbit, Food Should Taste Good, GoldieBlox, IdeaPaint, OtterBox, PopSockets, SimpliSafe, SodaStream, and S'well.

 In June 2014, The Grommet Wholesale was launched at the first White House Maker Faire to distribute products to gift shops, museum stores, garden centers, supermarkets, and speciality retailers.

 In October 2017, Ace Hardware acquired a majority stake in The Grommet.

 In April 2019, Pieri's first book, "How We Make Stuff Now: Turn Ideas into Products That Build Successful Businesses" was published by McGraw-Hill Education.

-In September 2022, GiddyUp acquired Grommet and relaunched it as a product discovery newsletter that empowers its shoppers to buy directly from makers.
+In September 2022, GiddyUp acquired Grommet and relaunched it as a product discovery platform that empowers its shoppers to upvote products and buy directly from makers.

+Since relaunching in 2022, Grommet has launched over 1,000 new products from small businesses.